-Hand operated levers barely glimpsed as you rush past.
+Hand operated levers are barely glimpsed as you rush past.

 Old metal rods running along the tracks that once tied the signal box levers to the junctions.
 Physical connections of iron and steel between the signal operator and the crossovers they controlled, now done by computers and optic fibres.

 But inevitably, the train pulls into South Ruislip station.
 Here it joins the normal tracks, the tracks followed by hundreds of other Chiltern trains every day.
 The Parliamentary Train is no more, merely a simple service completing a journey along tracks all too familiar.